-We’ve eaten at some pretty awesome restaurants in Boone (and in nearby mountain towns) and quickly learned that this mountain town offers more than standard Freshmen fare.
+We’ve eaten at some pretty awesome restaurants in Boone (and in nearby mountain towns) and quickly learned that this place offers more than standard Freshmen fare.
 With a heavy emphasis on “as local as possible,” the chefs of this college town really know how to feed folks with all sorts of tastes.

 You can chow down on expertly crafted sushi, eat game not usually found in restaurants, and get a taste of real Appalachia.
 And after experiencing some of it all, we want to share our favorite must-eat Boone restaurants with you for your next weekend there.

 Restaurants in Boone NC